 My research interests have emerged from ongoing experiences as a civic educator in formal and informal political and educative spaces and institutions.

 I currently examine how civic education policy produces citizens.
-I draw from work in political science (policy feedback, political behavior + socialization) and education (civic + democratic education, curriculum theory) to argue the content and pedagogy of traditional and formal civics courses activate the citizenship of privileged youth and burden that of historically marginalized young people.
+I draw from work in political science (policy feedback, political behavior and socialization) and education (civic and democratic education, curriculum theory) to interrogate how the content and pedagogy of traditional and formal civics courses activate the citizenship of privileged youth and burden that of historically marginalized young people.
 In-progress papers related to this project rely on qualitative (focus groups, interviews) and quantitative (surveys, RCTs) methods informed by community-engaged approaches that center youth voice.

 Ongoing and future projects include: